COVID-19 and My Swimming Pool

 Precautions For Your Swimming Pool

 If you have your own swimming pool and only your family that live in your house use it, you have little to worry about.
-There is no evidence to show that Coronavirus can travel in the air outdoors over great distances and then infect your pool.
+There is no evidence to show that Coronavirus can travel in the air outdoors over great distances and then infect COVID-19 in my swimming pool.
 Quite the opposite is actually proven when it comes to pool water.
 The CDC has clearly stated on pool safety that chlorine is recommended to be used to clean touch surfaces if possible.
 This kills the virus on contact.
 It would be safe then to assume the chlorine in your pool has the same effect.
 What if you have a community pool, and you share the pool with others, but you maintain your distance?
 Again the principal here lends us to believe you would be safe from contracting the virus from the water.

 How To Protect Your Family